xmos/fwk_voice/modules/lib_vnr/doc/src/getting_started.rst

 Getting and Building
 --------------------

-The VNR estimator module is obtained as part of the parent ``sw_avona`` repo clone.
-It is present in ``sw_avona/modules/lib_vnr``
+The VNR estimator module is obtained as part of the parent ``fwk_voice`` repo clone.
+It is present in ``fwk_voice/modules/lib_vnr``

 The feature extraction part of lib_vnr can be compiled as a static library.
 The application can link against ``libavona_module_lib_vnr_features.a`` and add ``lib_vnr/api/features`` and ``lib_vnr/api/common`` as include directories.
 VNR inference engine compilation however, requires the runtime HW target to be specified, information about which is not available at library compile time.
-To include VNR inference engine in an application, it needs to compile the VNR inference related files from source. `lib_vnr module CMake file <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/CMakeLists.txt>`_ demonstrates the VNR inference engine compiled as an INTERFACE library and if compiling using CMake, the application can simply `link` against the avona::vnr::inference library.
-For an example of compiling an application with VNR using CMake, refer to `VNR example CMake file <https://github.com/xmos/sw_avona/blob/develop/examples/bare-metal/vnr/CMakeLists.txt>`_.
+To include VNR inference engine in an application, it needs to compile the VNR inference related files from source. `lib_vnr module CMake file <https://github.com/xmos/fwk_voice/blob/develop/modules/lib_vnr/CMakeLists.txt>`_ demonstrates the VNR inference engine compiled as an INTERFACE library and if compiling using CMake, the application can simply `link` against the avona::vnr::inference library.
+For an example of compiling an application with VNR using CMake, refer to `VNR example CMake file <https://github.com/xmos/fwk_voice/blob/develop/examples/bare-metal/vnr/CMakeLists.txt>`_.

 VNR Inference Model
 -------------------